Justin Suarez: Creation and casting

-Series creator Silvio Horta conceived Justin "as an effeminate 11- or 12-year-old" boy, which is how he was described in the show's early stage directions.
-Although the show originally opted not to address Justin's sexual orientation, Horta – who was gay himself – decided the character should experience a gradual journey as he matures.
-However, Horta did not write Justin with the intention of creating television's first gay child character, but simply as "a humorous foil for Betty", serving as a young advisor for the main character.
-Justin was partially inspired by Horta's own life and upbringing, therefore he was particularly fond of the character and approached his coming out arc delicately.
+According to the show's early stage directions, Ugly Betty creator Silvio Horta conceived Justin "as an effeminate 11- or 12-year-old" boy.
+Although the show originally opted to not address Justin's sexual orientation, Horta – who was gay himself – decided the character should experience a gradual journey as he matures.
+However, Horta did not write Justin with the intention of creating television's first gay child character, but simply as "a humorous foil for Betty", serving as a young fashion-forward advisor for the main character.
+Because Justin and his struggles with his sexuality were partially inspired by Horta's own life and upbringing, the creator was particularly fond of the character and approached his coming out delicately.
 Specifically, Justin and Hilda's relationship is based on Horta's experience growing up with a single mother.
-Having come out to his own Cuban-American family at age 19, Horta saw some of himself in Justin, elaborating, "Growing up, I certainly felt like an outsider at times.
-But there's this sweet innocence in Justin that sees the positive."
-Similar to Justin, Horta also preferred the arts over sports, particularly excelling in writing.
+Having come out to his own Cuban-American family at age 19, Horta saw some aspects of himself in Justin, elaborating, "Growing up, I certainly felt like an outsider at times.
+But there's this sweet innocence in Justin that sees the positive".
+Similar to Justin, Horta also preferred the arts over sports, particularly excelling in writing, although he described himself as "never quite as flamboyant or as into fashion or, you know, musical theater” as the character he created.

 'Ugly Betty' has definitely helped me cope with issues I would have never been able to cope with if I wasn't a part of a show that has such unique characters ... that's why people can relate to Justin -- because he's like that too.
 They can see that he does feel different and he gets made fun of for the clothes he wears.
 To see him finally accept and be happy with who he is and who he has become is a great message for any teen to learn from a character, and that's just something that is crazy and great for me."

 — Actor Michael Indelicato, on his character Justin's impact on both himself and viewers.